finos/common-domain-model/docs/governance.md

 * Editors - those who codify ideas into a formal specification
 * Participants - anyone who provides contributions to the project under a signed CSL CLA.
 A great way to sign the CLA is to open a Pull Request to add your name to the [Participants.md](https://github.com/finos/standards-project-blueprint/blob/master/governance-documents/participants.md) file.

-This document provides the governance policy for specifications and other documents developed using the Community Specification process in a repository (each a “Working Group”).
-Each [Working Group](working-groups.md) must adhere to the requirements.

 ## 1. Decision Making